de-centralized-systems/sssmp/docs/Specification.md

 Implementations MAY support additionally support functionality to aid the recovery process in the following circumstances given as non-exhaustive list below:
-  1. Recovery from a set $v \leq t$ valid shares, even if the underlying secret sharing threshold $t$ is unknown.
+  1. Recovery from a set of $v \leq t$ valid shares, even if the underlying secret sharing threshold $t$ is unknown.
-  2. Recovery from a set shares, given that at least $t$ valid shares are provided.
+  2. Recovery from a set of shares, given that at least $t$ valid shares are provided.
-  3. Recovery in case, share indices are missing or invalid.
+  3. Recovery in case share indices are missing or invalid.
   4. Combinations of the above issues.

 Depending on the number of shares $n$ and the secret sharing threshold $t$ used, in particular for small values,